enhance-dev/enhance.dev/app/docs/md/learn/concepts/images/customization.md

 title: Customizing Responsive Images
 ---

 Our on demand image transformation service works by taking a source image from your project and applying transformations based on size, image format, and image quality.
-It will also generate image transformations ahead of runtime for any bitmap image stored in a given directory, so that this task is completed before these images are requested by a user’s brower.
+It will also generate image transformations ahead of runtime for any bitmap image stored in a given directory, so that this task is completed before these images are requested by a user’s browser.

 Settings for these configuration options can be specified in [your project's `enhance.json`](/docs/learn/starter-project/configuration), under the `plugins` key.
 For example: